adi1999/Tensorflow_DANN/README.md

 TensorFlow Version Used: 2.0

-This is an implementation of the paper Automated detection of wandering patterns in people with dementia(https://arxiv.org/abs/1505.07818).
+This is an implementation of the paper Domain-Adversarial Training of Neural Networks(https://arxiv.org/abs/1505.07818).
 I have tested my implementation on 3 datasets ( MNIST, SVHN, SynNumbers)

 #### Source-only training results
 |                              |  MNIST       | SVHN         | SynNumbers |